bgk0018/garden/src/site/notes/permanent/How Minds Change - David McRaney Highlights.md

 ### WESTBORO
 ### THE TRUTH IS TRIBAL
 >[!QUOTE]
 >“Remember that the brain’s first and primary job is to protect our selves,” Kaplan told me.
 “That extends beyond our physical self, to our psychological self.
 Once these things [beliefs, attitudes, and values] become part of our psychological self, they are then afforded all the same protections that the brain gives to the body.”
 But why?
 I asked.
-Kaplan said he didn’t know, but it likely had to do with group identity, and suggested I speak with psychologists who study how group identity affects our beliefs. ([Location 2412](https://readwise.io/to_kindle?action=open&asin=B093R2CP2V&location=2412)) #✂️
+Kaplan said he didn’t know, but it likely had to do with group identity, and suggested I speak with psychologists who study how group identity affects our beliefs. ([Location 2412](https://readwise.io/to_kindle?action=open&asin=B093R2CP2V&location=2412)) #✂️ #favorite
 { #ref-578518021}